mjambon/blog/src/2020-03-29-software-engineering-notes/index.md

 * Encourage code quality over quantity.
 * Encourage selfless efforts.
 * Encourage initiative.
+* Reward automation proportionally to cost savings.

 Zero-effort build
 ==

-Rule: Any project or subproject can be built, tested, and deployed without thinking.
+Rule: Any project can be built, tested, and deployed without thinking.

 Example: A project is trivially built, tested, and installed with the following commands: